Introduction:

 c.
 Gas Holder: The biogas produced in the digester is stored in a gas holder, ready for utilization or further processing.

 d.
-Outlet System: The outlet system separates the digested material (known as digestate) from the biogas, allowing for efficient nutrient-rich fertilizer production.
+Outlet System: The outlet system separates the digested material (known as digestate) from the biogas, allowing for efficient nutrient-rich fertilizer production. - The Anaerobic Digestion Process:

 Within the digester, anaerobic bacteria thrive and break down the organic waste in a series of complex biochemical reactions.
 The four stages of anaerobic digestion are: